-The Questions page allows searching for keywords in questions.
-To search, simply enter one or more search terms in the search box and press the magnifying glass at the right.
+You can use the text box on the questions page to search for keywords in questions.
+To search, enter one or more search terms in the search box and press the magnifying glass at the right.

 In the search bar, you can use Boolean logic with the following symbols: